- Privacy Act 1988

 If you use our website we may collect your name, your contact details and any information you provide us if you fill in a form on our website or otherwise contact us.
 We use this information to be able to get in touch with you and respond to your query.

-(b) Client Information
+(b) Participant Information

-If you are a client of ours we will generally collect Personal Information from you when you fill in a form or provide your details to engage us to provide a service or request information about a service.
+If you are a participant of ours we will generally collect Personal Information from you when you fill in a form or provide your details to engage us to provide a service or request information about a service.
 The Personal Information we collect is guided by the services that we provide you.
 Additional information will be collected through interaction with us and our services or during consultation with us, such as updates on your progress through use of our services.
 We collect this information to assist us in providing you the appropriate services, and to customise those services based on your needs.

-The Personal Information we collect includes that information necessary to provide you with our services including: your name and contact details, your personal details (including your date of birth, gender and income), details of any personal issues relating to the services we supply, your health information including in some cases your medical history and your credit card or bank account details.
+The Personal Information we collect includes that information necessary to provide you with our services including: your name and contact details, your personal details (including your date of birth, gender ), details of any personal issues relating to the services we supply, your health information including in some cases your medical history and your credit card or bank account details.

 Please note that some of the information we collect about you may be Sensitive Information, which is discussed further below.

-(c) Employee Information
+(c) Worker Information

 The Personal Information we collect includes: your name and contact details, your personal details (including date and place of birth, citizenship, gender), your employment history, your relevant skills and experience and your bank account details.
-Employees should note however, that the employment relationship is exempt from the Privacy Act which means that Personal Information we collect in this regard need not be handled in accordance with the APPs.
+Workers should note however, that the employment relationship is exempt from the Privacy Act which means that Personal Information we collect in this regard need not be handled in accordance with the APPs.

 (d) Business Partner Information